-§6.3 Interpolation and Beth Definability.
-In [3] results concerning the interpolation and Beth definability properties for a variety of hybrid languages are provided.
+5.3 Interpolation and Beth Definability

+In (Areces et al. 1999a) results concerning the interpolation and Beth definability properties for a variety of hybrid languages are provided.
 What is the role of these two properties in the setting of description logics?
 Let's first introduce some notation.
-For $\Sigma = \langle T, A \rangle, \Sigma' = \langle T', A' \rangle$ two knowledge bases, let $\Sigma \cup \Sigma'$ be $\langle T \cup T', A \cup A' \rangle$, and $\Sigma[C/D]$ be the knowledge base obtained from Σ by replacing each occurrence of the concept C by D. Now, suppose that for a given knowledge base Σ the following holds,
+For $\Sigma = \langle T, A \rangle, \Sigma' = \langle T', A' \rangle$ two knowledge bases, let $\Sigma \cup \Sigma'$ be $\langle T \cup T', A \cup A' \rangle$, and $\Sigma[C/D]$ be the knowledge base obtained from Σ by replacing each occurrence of the concept C by D. Now, suppose that for a given knowledge base Σ the following holds, language of Σ , then there actually exists an explicit definition of C. I.e., there is a concept D not involving C such that $\Sigma \models C \doteq D$.
+Given that description languages take definitions very seriously (partial and complete definitions are exactly the content of T-Boxes), the Beth definability property (i.e., the capacity of the language to turn implicit definitions into explicit ones) seems highly relevant.

-$$\Sigma[C/D_1] \cup \Sigma[C/D_2] \models D_1 \doteq D_2 \text{ for some } D_1, D_2 \notin \mathsf{CON}(\Sigma).$$ (2)
+(2) $\Sigma[C/D_1] \cup \Sigma[C/D_2] \models D_1 \doteq D_2$ for some $D_1, D_2 \notin \text{CON}(\Sigma)$.

 Notice that this equation need not be true for all knowledge bases Σ and concepts C. Actually, (2) implies that Σ encodes enough information concerning C to provide a complete-though not necessarily explicit-definition.
-Now, if the (global) Beth definability property holds for the language of Σ , then there actually exists an explicit definition of C. I.e., there is a concept D not involving C such that $\Sigma \models C \doteq D$.
-Given that description languages take definitions very seriously, the Beth definability property (i.e., the capacity of the language to turn implicit definitions into explicit ones) seems highly relevant.
+Now, if the (global) Beth definability property holds for the

 There doesn't seem to be a uniform direct way of proving or disproving Beth definability.
-The standard approach to establish the property is via a detour through interpolation.
-In first-order and modal languages, the (arrow) interpolation property implies the Beth definability property and the same relation holds for hybrid languages.
+The standard approach to establishing the property is via a detour through interpolation.
+In first-order and modal languages, the (arrow) interpolation property implies the Beth definability property and the same relation holds for the hybrid languages we have introduced.

-Hence, positive interpolation results for hybrid languages would translate into nice definability properties of the corresponding description language.
+Hence, positive interpolation results for hybrid languages translate into nice definability properties of the corresponding description language.
 Unfortunately, for languages where nominals appear free in formulas, and which do not provide a binding mechanism, failure of arrow interpolation seems to be the norm.
-In particular, [3] provides counter-examples to the arrow interpolation property for the basic modal language extended with nominals, $\mathcal{H}N(@)$ and $\mathcal{H}S(@)$.
-The extensions of these languages with the $\langle R^{-1} \rangle$ operator fare no better, and adding the E operator doesn't help either.
-Hence, in all these cases, the most traded path to establish Beth definability is closed for us.
+In particular, (Areces et al. 1999a) provides counter-examples to the arrow interpolation property for the basic modal language extended with nominals $\mathcal{H}N(@)$.
+The extensions of this language with the $\langle R^{-1} \rangle$ operator fare no better, and adding the E operator doesn't help either.
+Hence, in all these cases, the standard road to to establish Beth definability is closed for us.
+Interestingly, the counter-examples to arrow interpolation obtained are based on counting arguments.
+Because the language is not expressive enough to bound the number of successors of a given state we can establish bisimulations between points with different number of successors and use this to prove failure of the interpolation property.
+The language extended with counting operators (even unqualified counting) would destroy the bisimilarity and hence invalidate the counter-examples, and perhaps restore interpolation and hence Beth definability.

 The case is different for $\mathcal{H}(@, @\diamondsuit)$ and $\mathcal{H}(\langle R^{-1} \rangle, @, @\diamondsuit)$.
-As we will now show, we can extend the constructive method for establishing arrow interpolation presented in [15, Section 3.8], to handle @ and @\diamondsuit.
-Again we will make use of the normal form introduced in Proposition 3.2.
+As we will now show, we can extend the constructive method for establishing arrow interpolation presented in (Kracht 1999, Section 3.8), to handle @ and $@\diamondsuit$.
+Again, we will use the normal form introduced in Proposition 4.3.

-Theorem 6.6 $\mathcal{H}(@, @\diamondsuit)$ and $\mathcal{H}(\langle R^{-1} \rangle, @, @\diamondsuit)$ have arrow interpolation.
+Theorem 5.6 $\mathcal{H}(@, @\diamondsuit)$ and $\mathcal{H}(\langle R^{-1} \rangle, @, @\diamondsuit)$ have arrow interpolation.